 - Whit Monday

 Maximum Speed: green signs indicating motorways (which require a vignette, see below) 120km/h, motor roads, 100km/h, country roads 50 km/h and generally 50km/h within town limits.

-Vignette - Like neighboring Austria (see: Vignette Austria - The Austria Road Tax and Toll Sticker), Switzerland requires a vignette, a sticker you place on your windshield noting that you've paid a tax or yearly toll for riding on the high-speed motorways of Switzerland.
+Vignette - Like neighboring Austria, Switzerland requires a vignette, a sticker you place on your windshield noting that you've paid a tax or yearly toll for riding on the high-speed motorways of Switzerland.
 You purchase a vignette at customs offices, post offices, gas stations, and in many stores near the Swiss Border.
 They are valid for a calendar year.

 Blood Alcohol Limits - the legal blood alcohol limit in Switzerland is 50mg of alcohol per 100ml of blood, or 0.05%.